StyraHem/ShellyForHASS/README.md

 ### Proxy for VLAN or different network
 If you running Shellies on different VLAN or network there is a [proxy.py](https://github.com/StyraHem/ShellyForHASS/blob/master/util/proxy.py) that can be used to forward CoAP messages to ShellyForHASS plugin.

 Update the script with the ip-address of your HASS installation and run it on a computer/router etc that are connected to same nettwork as your Shellies.
+Firewall and routing must be enabled, TCP 80 HASS -> Shelly and UDP 5683 Shelly -> HASS.

 ## Monster card
 You can use the component with [monstercard](https://github.com/ciotlosm/custom-lovelace/tree/master/monster-card) to present data in a nice way.